 Beyond that regulation however, it is just a smart idea to purchase travel insurance when undertaking any adventurous itinerary.
 You never know when a situation might arise where you might need it, including covering the expenses of lost bags, cancelled flights, unexpected medical expenses, or evacuations.
-Those are all things you hope to never have to deal with, but the right insurance will limit the impact it has on your trip and wallet should the need arise.
+Those are all things you hope to never have to deal with, but the right insurance will limit the impact it has on your trip and wallet should anything unexpected happen.

 How Fit Do I Need to Be?

 The Annapurna Circuit can be a challenging hike, even for those who are already quite fit.
 In order to enjoy the trek to its fullest, travelers are encouraged to be as physically prepared as possible prior to starting out.
 Some days are more strenuous than others and altitude is always a concern of course, but the trek will be a more enjoyable one if you have trained a bit prior to traveling to Nepal.

 As mentioned, you can hike the Annapurna Circuit completely on your own, or hire a guide when you arrive in Nepal.
 But if you'd rather have all of the logistics taken care of for you and book a guide service prior to your departure, there a plenty of companies that offer treks along the route.
 Here are a few that we recommend: